AccelByte/extend-service-extension-csharp/README.md

    BASE_PATH='/guild'                        # The base path used for the app
    ```

    > :exclamation: **In this app, PLUGIN_GRPC_SERVER_AUTH_ENABLED is `true` by default**: If it is set to `false`, the endpoint `permission.action` and `permission.resource`  validation will be disabled and the endpoint can be accessed without a valid access token.
 This option is provided for development purpose only.
-For more information, see [creating-new-endpoint](docs/6-creating-new-endpoint.md#6-creating-a-new-endpoint).

    For more options, create
    `src/AccelByte.PluginArch.ServiceExtension.Demo.Server/appsettings.Development.json`